trinitysc/jekyll-blog/_events/prayer-meeting.md

 ---
-layout: event
-title: Prayer Meeting
+title: Evening Prayer Meeting
-tag: members
+tag: all
 date: 2024-11-19
 ---

-Our next Church Prayer Meeting is on 19 November, starting at 7:30pm in the main hall.
+Our evening Church wide prayer meeting will be held on Tuesday the 19th of November from 7:30-9pm.
+There is no need to pray out loud if you don’t feel comfortable doing so, but your presence and “Amen” will be of great encouragement to others.
+Please note that there will be no normal Fellowship groups this week.